 - What Is the Cost of Frozen Embryo Transfer?

-IVF is a popular fertility procedure that most women opt to get pregnant.
+IVF is a popular fertility procedure that many women consider if for some reason they are unable to conceive.
 No doubt, IVF is a trusted means to fulfil your dreams of pregnancy and motherhood.
-But there are other options as well that help a woman get pregnant.
+But there are other options as well that can help a woman get pregnant.
 Frozen embryo transfer implantation is one of them.
-It a natural successor to any IVF process and its benefits will help you make better financial decisions as well as invest in family planning the right way.
+It a natural successor to any IVF process and its benefits can help you make better financial decisions as well as invest in family planning the right way.

 What Is a Frozen Embryo Transfer?

 When an embryo created during an IVF cycle and frozen for storage is retrieved and utilized for a pregnancy cycle, it is termed as a FET or a frozen embryo transfer.
 This saves on undergoing a repeat IVF cycle and injections altogether.

 During the process of IVF, there is a possibility of creating multiple healthy embryos.
 These frozen embryos are stored for later cycles, should the current one fail, or if you choose to get pregnant again at a later stage in life.

 There is no rush for using frozen embryos since they can retain their potential to no end.
 A FET can be conducted after an IVF procedure has failed to bear fruit, or even later in life when an IVF cycle does not help obtain healthy eggs.